 Under most normal weather conditions, dense fog is temporary.
 Normally, you will encounter small patches of dense fog on mountain valleys, peaks, near moist open fields, and near bodies of water such as streams, rivers, and lakes.
 When the atmosphere is especially humid, you may even get patches of fog that seem to wander from place to place.
 During the worst conditions, normally occurring at night or during early morning hours, the fog may be very dense and cover a span of many miles.
 When fog warnings or advisories are issued, simply do not drive.
 Stay safe.

 Locally Owned and Operated for Over 30 Years

-Glaser’s Collision Center is committed to providing customers with complete, safe and quality repairs using the latest advancements in technology.
+Glaser’s Collision Center is committed to providing customers with complete, safe, and quality repairs using the latest advancements in technology.
 Our technicians are highly trained, and our body shops are Gold Class® recognized bringing customers properly repaired vehicles.
 As a family-owned and operated business for over 30 years, we are committed to taking care of our customers as if they were family.
-Our customer services representative and estimators are committed to providing our customers with the highest-quality service.
+Our customer service representatives and estimators are committed to providing our customers with the highest-quality service.
 Come see us at one of our four locations and let us get you driving again!